Quintin1995/Strong_Gravitational_Lens_Detection_2.0/README.md

 Parameters can be set in runs/experiment_folder/run.yaml.

-More detailed information will added later on.
-At this stage in the project changes will be large and frequent.
+More detailed information will be added later on.
+At this stage in the project, changes will and frequent.